 If students submitted paper copies in class, go to the Gradebook and enter grades there.
 See this Canvas Guide: How do I enter and edit scores in the Gradebook?

-- How do I mute or unmute an assignment in the Gradebook?
+- How do I post grades for an assignment in the Gradebook?

-- How do I mute or unmute an assignment in SpeedGrader?
+- How do I hide or post assignment grades in SpeedGrader?

 Optional: Export to E-Grades